GDPR Tips and Best Practices

 Get Proactive About Protecting Data

 Under GDPR, compliance will not be a one-time effort but an ongoing process.
-Therefore, you’ll want to take a proactive approach to monitoring and detection not only to prevent breaches by hackers or accidental exposures but also to ensure that any personal data that you are responsible for is being properly managed.
+Therefore, you’ll want to take a proactive approach to monitor and detection not only to prevent breaches by hackers or accidental exposures but also to ensure that any personal data that you are responsible for is being properly managed.

 Cloud providers offer a variety of services that can do the heavy lifting when it comes to protecting data and alerting you to non-compliance within your environment: